SquareCityPieces/date/README.md

-# date
+# DATE
-python date for 7-seg-display
+show the date on a raspberry pi with a 4-digit 7-segment led display

-thre are no dots behind day and month
+problme: there are no dots behind day and month